-- To find more information about general campus procedures and policies, see the Graduate Student Handbook. - For Announcement of Candidacy dates, see the Registrar's Academic Calendar. - The Linguistics Program Statement in the 2022-23 Catalog is the official statement of program requirements.
+- To find more information about general campus procedures and policies, see the Graduate Division's Graduate Student Handbook. - For Announcement of Candidacy dates, see the Registrar's Academic Calendar. - The Linguistics Program Statement in the 2023-24 Catalog is the official statement of program requirements.